They (whoever ‘they’ are!) say confidence is one of the most attractive things you can wear. And it’s true.

 If you were even braver than you are right now, if you were even more confident than you are right now, what one small action would you take?

 And WHEN are you going to take it?!?

 Today seems like a pretty good day to me!
 Go ahead, I DARE you!

 You don’t need to learn any more, get any more qualifications, do any more prep work.

 I truly believe each and every one of us is here for a greater purpose.
 And when we are holding back or letting our confidence killers get the better of us, we’re not showing up in the biggest version of ourselves.
 And we’re not going to make the biggest impact we can make.

-Which confidence killer holds YOU back the most?
+Which bravery killer holds YOU back the most?
 And what is that one small action you are going to take (maybe even today?!?) to move you forward?

 I want to hear from you in the comments below.